-MTL 31/09
+MTL 50/10

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1203

 MEDICAID SERVICES MANUAL Subject: POLICY

 - d.
 Requests for adjustment to paid claims, including zero paid claims, must be received by the fiscal agent no later than the stale date time limits.
-Please refer to Chapter 100 Eligibility Coverage and Limitations for stale date limits. - e.
+Please refer to Chapter 100 for stale date limits. - e.
 Claims for persons who are retroactively determined eligible for Medicaid must be received no later than 180 days after the date of eligibility determination or the date of service, whichever is later. - f.
 Prior Authorization Request time requirements.
-In accordance with 42 CFR Section (d)(5)(A), all service request determinations will be issued by the Nevada Medicaid Quality Improvement Organization (QIO-like vendor) by telephone, fax, or via FHSC'S Web PA, within 24 hours of the receipt of such request.

-7. Emergency supply of medication
+In accordance with 42 Code of Federal Regulations (CFR) Section (d)(5)(A), all service request determinations will be issued by the Nevada Medicaid Quality Improvement Organization (QIO-like vendor) by telephone, fax, or via Magellan's Web PA, within 24 hours of the receipt of such request. - 7.
+Emergency supply of medication - a.

-- a.
 In an emergency situation, after QIO-like vendor working hours and weekends, dispensing of up to a 96 hour supply those covered outpatient drugs that require prior authorization will be allowed. - b.
 Nevada Medicaid requires prior payment authorization for medications identified as requiring Prior Authorization (PA). - c.
 The physician must indicate the diagnosis on the prescription (preferably with an ICD-9 code) to support the use of the emergency policy. - d.
-As a follow-up to the dispensing of the emergency supply of medication, the provider must contact the QIO-like vendor, to obtain a verbal verification number.

-8. Nevada Check Up
+As a follow-up to the dispensing of the emergency supply of medication, the provider must contact the QIO-like vendor, to obtain a verbal verification number. - 8.
+Nevada Check Up (NCU)

-All coverage and limitation policies and rules, including any PA requirements, outlined in this chapter apply to Nevada Check Up recipients as well as Nevada Medicaid Fee for Service recipients.
+All coverage and limitation policies and rules, including any Prior Authorization requirements, outlined in this chapter apply to NCU recipients as well as Nevada Medicaid Fee-for-Service (FFS) recipients.
 There are NO exceptions.